|Follow PSU Women's Hockey:||Follow @PennStateWHKY|

 Assistant coach Gina Kearns returns to Neumann University; Alex Dawes to serve as interim assistant coach for 2014-15

-Alex Dawes enters his fourth year at Penn State, his third as an assistant coach and the director of operations.
+Alex Dawes enters his fourth year at Penn State, and first as the director of operations for men's ice hockey.
+Dawes spent the last two seasons as an assistant women's coach/director of operations.
 A 2012 graduate of Utica, he served as assistant coach/director of hockey operations for the Pioneer men’s team (2009-13).

-At Penn State, Dawes is a member of the on-ice coaching staff whose main responsibilities include working with the defensemen, the penalty kill and video coaching.
-He also oversees the day-to-day operation of the program including game scheduling, away trip management, home game day coordination and hockey technology.
+With the Penn State women, Dawes was a member of the on-ice coaching staff whose main responsibilities included working with the defensemen, the penalty kill and video coaching.
+He also oversaw the day-to-day operation of the program including game scheduling, away trip management, home game day coordination and hockey technology.

 Under Dawes, the Nittany Lion defense has improved each year in goals allowed, goals against average and shutouts.
 The Nittany Lions have also increased their penalty kill percentage from .719 in 2013-14 to .813 in 2014-15 to .847 during the 2015-16 season.